cksteven/academic-kickstart/content/authors/admin/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "kcao22@wisc.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Kesong Cao is a senior (4th) year undergraduate student at UW-Madison.
+He works at Austerweil Lab as a research assistant.
+He is developing his research interests in understanding human behaviors and their incentives.
+He loves programming and solving problems in general.
+He looks forward to diving deeper into natural language processing in graduate school.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+__Kesong is seeking full-time employment in or after December 2020 as a researcher or software developer.__ He plans to apply for PhD programs in Computer Science starting Fall 2021.